PunishedPineapple/DalamudPluginRepo/README.md

 Now these plugins will appear inside of the Plugin Installer, accessible through typing `/xlplugins` in the chat.

 ## Acknowledgements
-The repo stuff was copied from UnknownX7's repo.
+The custom repo stuff was copied from [UnknownX7](https://github.com/UnknownX7/DalamudPluginRepo).